 Claire became interested in midwifery while working on a B.A. in Anthropology at Willamette University.
 While an undergraduate, she conducted extensive fieldwork within the homebirth midwifery community.
 After spending a couple years as an account manager at a software company, she jumped at the chance to join Birthingway’s team as Assistant to the President.
 At Birthingway, Claire endeavors to free up Holly’s task list so she can spend more time supporting staff and students.
 This includes supporting the board, assisting with budget prep and maintenance, and keeping Holly’s plants alive.
 In February 2018, Claire also took on the job duties of the Registrar position.
-When not at Birthingway, Claire attends one-two births a month as a doula and tries to spend as much of her free time as possible exploring Portland, hiking, and singing when the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).
+When not at Birthingway, Claire attends about one to two births a month as a doula and tries to spend as much of her free time as possible exploring Portland, hiking, and singing when the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).